Softbank closer to acquiring Sprint after Dish abandons bid for now

 Some analysts have said that if Dish fails to win Sprint, it could use a minority ownership of Clearwire as a bargaining chip to help it forge an agreement with SoftBank either to buy spectrum or to create a network partnership.

 Son has pursued his quest of becoming the top mobile provider in Japan with a clutch of acquisitions, including Vodafone’s ailing Japan arm in 2006.
-He now sees Sprint as a springboard into the United States, where the two most dominant players are Verizon Communications Inc (VZ.N) and AT&T Inc (T.N).
-SoftBank and Sprint are currently both ranked third in their respective countries.
+He now sees Sprint as a springboard into the United States, where the two most dominant players are Verizon Communications Inc and AT&T Inc. SoftBank and Sprint are currently both ranked third in their respective countries.

 “I am determined to be No. 1 in the world very soon in our own industry.
 You are lucky not to be my competitor,” he told a consumer goods conference in Tokyo on June 14.